ufs-community/ufs-srweather-app/docs/UsersGuide/source/Quickstart.rst

          ./generate_FV3LAM_wflow.sh

    #.
 Run the regional workflow.
-There are several methods available for this step, which are discussed in :numref:`Section %s <RocotoRun>` and :numref:`Section %s <RunUsingStandaloneScripts>`.
+There are several methods available for this step, which are discussed in :numref:`Section %s <Run>`.
 One possible method is summarized below.
 It requires the Rocoto Workflow Manager.

       .. code-block:: console